Orange-OpenSource/a11y-guidelines/src/en/articles/accessible-table.md

 #### Id and header attributes

-Some tables are too complex to identify a strict horizontal or vertical association (for example, merging columns or rows) between the header and the data cells.
+Some tables are too complex to identify a strict horizontal or vertical association (for example, merged columns or rows) between the header and the data cells.
 The <code>scope</code> attribute does not solve this problem.
 A unique <code>id</code> attribute must be used for each header cell.
-To link this header to a cell, you must use the <code>headers</code> attribute by adding the desired <code>id</code>.
+To link this header to a cell, you must use the <code>headers</code> attribute and adding the required <code>id</code>.

 For example, we have two header cells, <code>&lt;th id="toto"&gt;Toto&lt;/th&gt;</code> and <code>&lt;th id="tata"&gt;Tata&lt;/ th&gt;</code>, the code to link it to a data cell will be <code>&lt;td headers="toto tata"&gt;Tota&lt;/td&gt;</code>.

 Tables should use <code>headers/id</code> only if:
 <ul>
-   <li>The table has column headings that change within the table.</li>
+   <li>The table has column/row headings that change within the table.</li>
    <li>A data cell with three or more related headers (often linked to header cells that are merged)</li>
 </ul>

 ### Navigating a table using NVDA or JAWS

-Creating accessible tables will allow consistent reading of this tabular data with a screen reader.
+Creating accessible tables will allow consistent reading of these tabular data with a screen reader.
 To navigate in a table with Jaws or NVDA, there are several specific shortcuts.

 #### NVDA
 To quickly navigate from table to table in a page, just use the <kbd>t</kbd> key, if you use the <kbd>Shift + t</kbd> shortcut, you navigate in the opposite direction and so we return to the previous table.